I'm Whitney

 .png)

-I’m not your typical “tell me how that makes you feel” clinician, I’m more of a “show me” gal (extra points if you caught the Missouri pun).
+I’m not your typical “tell me how that makes you feel” clinician — I’m more of a “show me” kind of gal (extra points if you caught the Missouri pun).

-I understand that sometimes we don’t always have the right or perfect words to describe how we feel.
+I know that words don’t always capture what we’re feeling.
 Sometimes we need to scream in full tantrum mode, face down on the floor with fists beating the carpet.
-Sometimes we need to scribble down all the things we feel like we can’t say, rip it up and burn every word.
-Or sometimes we just need to cry it out.
+Sometimes we need to scribble down everything we can’t say, tear it up, and burn every word.
+Sometimes we just need to cry it out.
 Or laugh it out.
 Or sit in silence and feel the calm.
-I’m here for it, all of it.
-I'm on the floor with you, or lighting the match, or passing the tissues or giggling with you or holding the quiet.

 .png)